duneanalytics/docs/docs/app/decoding-contracts.md

 To successfully submit a contract, you will need four pieces of information:

 1. **Blockchain**: The name of the origin blockchain of the contract
-2. Contract Address: The address associated with contract
+2. **Contract Address**: The address associated with contract
-3. Project Name: The name of the project that the contract originates from (ex.
+3. **Project Name**: The name of the project that the contract originates from (ex.
 Tether)
-4. Contract name: The name of the smart contract as given by the Project (ex.
+4. **Contract Name**: The name of the smart contract as given by the Project (ex.
 USDT)
-5. ABI: Unique to each smart contract.
+5. **ABI**: Unique to each smart contract.
 Further details can be found [here](https://docs.soliditylang.org/en/latest/abi-spec.html).
 Note that for contracts that are verified by a chain's explorer we will attempt to auto-fetch the ABI.
 Otherwise the ABI will need to be entered manually.

 In most cases, the contract name will be pulled directly from a blockchain scanner.
 We recommend using the name provided.
 If the name is not automatically provided, please follow our naming conventions to assure the contract is properly assimilated into Dune’s database.